cmoreraz/Software-Developer-Engineer-in-Test/README.md

 ### 1 - AUTOMATED TEST SUITE
 Using your preferred language/framework, create a test suite that automatically validates that [WordCounter](https://wordcounter.net/) correctly displays:

-● # of words
+- number of words

-● # of characters
+- number of characters

-● The 3 most repeated words with the number of repetitions (Keyword Density section)
+- The 3 most repeated words with the number of repetitions (Keyword Density section)

 You're free to create as many scenarios as you think are necessary to cover